setvisible/ArrowDL/docs/category/download-advanced.md

 [^1]: MSVC means it's built with the *Microsoft Visual C++* compiler.
     Prefer this version if you are on Windows.
-    It uses the *Chromium* engine and *Google Gumbo*.
+    It uses the *Chromium* engine and parses HTML and Javascript.

 [^2]: MinGW means it's built with the *MinGW GCC* compiler.
     Basic version.
-    It does't use *Chromium*, so parses HTML but not Javascript.
+    It does't use *Chromium*.
+It uses *Google Gumbo* instead, that parses HTML but not Javascript.

 #### Linux<a name="download-plateform-unix"></a>